aoreillydemo/keypath-webapi/README.md

  - Includes Swagger Config

 Full working sample can be viewed utilizing Swagger UI - https://keypath-b7fabrhugdewdrad.australiaeast-01.azurewebsites.net/swagger
+!!!
+Please note this may be slow (take a moment to begin working) due to free service tiers warming up

 ## Limitations
 There are many limitation due to specific time contraints that should be noted